 Northwest Africa 2727 comprises three of the five compositionally diverse components identified in different members of the NWA 773 clan.
 The olivine-phyric basalt is a fragmental breccia of a VLT basalt with a geochemical relationship to Apollo 14 Green Glass B1 and KREEP.
 Although major-element concentrations are consistent with a parental melt composition similar to Apollo 14 Green Glass, the parental melt of NWA 2727 would have had a lower Ni concentration more consistent with that of Apollo 15 Green Glass (Gibson et al., 2010).
 Large olivine-phyric mare basalt lithic clasts and glass porphyrys are embedded within a fine- to coarse-grained brecciated matrix (Bunch et al., 2006; Jolliff et al., 2007).
 Zoned olivine phenocrysts are present as spinifex- to dendritic-textured or hopper crystals, along with skeletal pyroxene and plagioclase, and the olivine is less evolved than the olivine in the cumulate olivine gabbro lithology.

-Another component of NWA 2727 is a ferroan olivine gabbro (FG lithology of Valencia et al., 2019), which along with the olivine-phyric basalt and ferroan olivine gabbro lithologies are the main constituents of this meteorite.
-A fragmental or regolith breccia lithology is present in lesser abundance, which is composed of ferroan olivine gabbro cumulate intrusive material (26 vol%) mixed with surface porphyritic olivine basalt (60 vol%).
+Another component of NWA 2727 is a ferroan olivine gabbro (FG lithology of Valencia et al., 2019), which along with the olivine-phyric basalt lithology represent the main constituents of this meteorite.
+A fragmental or regolith breccia lithology is present in lesser abundance and is composed of ferroan olivine gabbro cumulate intrusive material (26 vol%) mixed with surface porphyritic olivine basalt (60 vol%).
 The gabbro and basalt were derived from a similar parental melt, but the basalt source was less evolved (following 20% olivine crystallization) than that of the gabbro.
 In addition, a magnesian olivine gabbro lithology likely related to the ferroan olivine gabbro has been identified, and an incompatible-element-rich basaltic lithology derived from trapped intercumulus melt is present in some of the other paired stones (Shaulis et al., 2013).